amirali1690/amirali1690/README.md

 ### Hi there, This is Amir!
-I am a AWS Certified solution architect with experience in Cloud Native applications.
+I am an AWS Certified solution architect with experience in Cloud Native applications.
 Specialized in developing CI/CD pipelines with tools like AWS CloudFormation, CircleCI, Jenkins and Ansible.
 I am proficient in Python and PHP.
 <br>
 <br>
 <div align="center">